Irenezs/Notes/Physics.md

 # Wednesday

-## Hadrons:
-A hadron is a particle made up of quarks and/or antiquarks
+A hadron is a particle made up of quarks and antiquarks.
+This